OpenLineage/docs/docs/guides/airflow-quickstart.md

 ![](./docs/astro-current-lineage-view-job.png)

-## Step 7: Troubleshoot a Failing DAG with Marquez
+## Troubleshoot a Failing DAG with Marquez

 In this step, let's quickly walk through a simple troubleshooting scenario where the DAG `sum` begins to fail as the result of an upstream schema change for table `counts`.